 The Pismo platform supports the following authorization event types:

-- Network Authorization ISO8583 Message event
+- Network authorization ISO8583 message

-- Clearing/Base II (raw messages) events
+- Clearing/Base II (raw messages)

 These events are described in the following sections.

 This event represents the raw message received from the card network in the authorization workflow.
 You can use it to verify all non-sensitive data received for a specific message (that is, messages other than Clearing/Base II messages).
 The Pismo platform issues an iso8583 event after parsing the message and removing any sensitive data from the payload.
-The event will not be issued if an error or timeout prevents the message from reaching the platform.
+The event is not issued if an error or timeout prevents the message from reaching the platform.

 You can identify what kind of message is associated with an event using the